About the Centre for Floods, Communities and Resilience

 The Centre for Floods, Communities and Resilience (CFCR) is an interdisciplinary centre focused on promoting resilient futures in changing contexts of flood risk and extreme weather.

-This is delivered through an integrated portfolio of world class research, knowledge exchange and co-generation, science communication, community engagement and training for decision makers at all levels.
-Work of the Centre embraces and integrates local, national and international perspectives on community flood risk management.
+This is delivered through an integrated portfolio of world-class research, knowledge exchange and co-generation, science communication, community engagement and training for decision makers at all levels.
+The Centre's work embraces and integrates local, national and international perspectives on community flood risk management.

 We aim to: